 Early in his career he also helped oversee initial vineyards for well-known area wineries such as Beaulieu Vineyard, Clos Pegase, Cuvaison and Silverado.
 He developed the well-known Three Palms Vineyard (which he affectionately calls the “1 million stone vineyard”) due to its significant rock content.
 Later in his career he managed premium vineyards for cult wineries such as Screaming Eagle and Dalla Valle.

 It is a story told several times over in Napa, where someone arrives to the valley without any experience and many years later is considered a leader in his or her respective part of the wine industry.
 Such is the case with Salvador.
 He started Renteria Vineyard management Company in 1987 (his son Oscar took over the day to day management in 1993.
 Today they are among the largest vineyard management companies in Napa Valley (today managing some 1,500+ vineyard acres) and as a result have many fine pieces of vineyard real estate to source grapes from.
 Some of the vineyards they source from were originally planted by Salvador and today yield very low quantities of intensely flavored grapes.
 Their primary ranch is located towards the end of Buchli Station Road past Bouchaine Vineyards (a gorgeous part of Carneros that we have walked a number of times).
+And the property they refer to as Tres Perlas 360 is located in Oakville.

 In 2012 the Renteria’s purchased the 30 acre Brown Ranch (formerly associated with Saintsbury Winery and formerly a cattle grazing ranch taking it’s name from a former owner, Nadine Brown).
 Twenty nine acres of vines (Pinot Noir and Chardonnay) were already planted but most of these vines were afflicted with a fungi disease, Eutypa (otherwise known as the Dead-arm Dieback) causing trunks or arms of the vines to essentially rot and die.
 Rather then pulling all of these vines out, their vineyard management team decided to keep the rootstock, cut off the trunk just above the soil and allow a bud from the varietal to grow, training it into a new trunk and then trellising it when it became of size.